As one of the top tourist destinations in the land of Sunda, there are two types of places to eat in Lembang:

 The number one specialty snacks since forever are grilled sticky rice and grilled corn.
 You can find them in the pedestrian walk in downtown or on the way to mount Tangkuban Perahu and Ciater hot spring.

 The sticky rice is cooked beforehand and cut into cuboid.
 The seller will grill them upon order.
 Usually we eat them with sauce.
 There are 3 sauces available: peanut, fried coconut shreds, and oncom.
 You can choose one of them or mix it.
-Usually they are a bit spicy, except the coconut shreds.
+The oncom and peanut sauces are a bit spicy, while the coconut shreds is neutral.

 Although the process and the look are the same, the taste is slightly different between the stalls.
-My favorite is the one in front of Pulau Mas restaurant.
+Our recommended vendor is the one in front of Pulau Mas restaurant.

 Since they are at the pedestrian walk, each seller usually only has one bench.
 If you want to eat the grilled sticky rice and corn as well as hang out, you’d better try the small eateries on the way to mount Tangkuban Perahu.
 It is only 10 minutes drive from downtown, on the right side of the road.